+Sequencing libraries are prepared with Nextera XT (Illumina) reagents using a modified protocol (2).
+Multiplexed libraries are sequenced with Illumina's NextSeg 2000.
 SCGC's de novo genome assembly workflow involves quality-trimming of raw reads with Trimmomatic (5), removal of low-complexity and reagent contaminant reads, read normalization with kmernorm, assembly with SPAdes (6), quality-trimming of contigs, and the removal of contigs shorter than 2000 bp, as previously described (2).
 Functional annotation is performed using Prokka (7), complemented with a custom protein annotation database built from compiling Swiss-Prot (8) entries for Archaea and Bacteria.
-SAG taxonomic assignments are based on SSU rRNA gene phylogeny and checkM (9).
-Estimates of genome assembly completion and potential contamination are obtained with checkM.
+SAG taxonomic assignments are based on GTDB-Tk (14) and Silva (15).
+Estimates of genome assembly completion and potential contamination are obtained with checkM (9).
 A complementary search for contaminant sequences is performed using tetramer principal component analysis (10).
 Please note that our current annotation tools are designed for bacterial and archaeal genomes and are not suitable for eukaryotes.
 Deliverables of all SCGC WGS services include:

 - a) raw sequence reads

 - b) de novo SAG assemblies

 - c) functional annotation of bacterial and archaeal SAGs

 - d) SAG taxonomic assignments

 - e) general genome properties, such as GC content and coding density

-- f) QC analyses
+- QC analyses

+- g) New!
+Single Particle Reports.
+These reports bring to your fingertips all key pieces of information about individual cells and other particles analyzed by SCGC, see example in Figure 5.